Yasamato/Zuteilungsalgorithmus/ip_solver/README.md

 - For all projects that do have sufficient amount of participants, we try increasing the upper bound of acceptable participants one-by-one and record the amount the objective value has improved.
 The maximum amount the upper bound is increased by is given by MAX_UB_INCREASE.
 Finally, the best improvements are printed to the console.
 The amount of prints to the console is given by PRINT_TOP_N_UB_SUGGESTIONS.
+- In the third type, we allow all participants bounds to be changed freely, upto a total amount given by NUM_TOTAL_CHANGES.
+The IP is resolved with these bounds allowed to change (optimization also optimize over how the bounds should be changed), and the best PRINT_TOP_N_MULTIPLE_SUGGESTIONS are printed.
+The top solutions usually entail changing the bounds of more than one project, hence the name MULTIPLE.

 It is clear that not every suggestion the program makes can be followed as the lower and upper bound for each project were set with good reason.
 However, in some cases it may still help.

-The suggestion system can hence be disabled by setting MAX_UB_INCREASE to 0 and MIN_LB_PERCENTAGE to 1.
+The suggestion system can hence be disabled by setting MAX_UB_INCREASE to 0, MIN_LB_PERCENTAGE to 1 and PRINT_TOP_N_MULTIPLE_SUGGESTIONS to 0.